ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderingbasedonexistingconfig.md

 If you placed an order, the deployment of the cluster starts automatically.
 You receive an email confirmation that the order is being processed.
 When the cluster is ready to use, you're also notified by email.

 The vSphere clusters, unlike the VMware vCenter Server® instances, are not displayed on the **Resources** pages.
+The vSphere cluster servers are listed under **Devices** on the [Classic Infrastructure](https://cloud.ibm.com/classic) page.
 {: note}

 ## Related links